Killfaeh/Peguy3D/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat (double clic).</br>
+If you run Péguy 3D for the first time, run install.bat (double clic).</br>
-Then, run PeguyEditor.bat (double clic).
+Then, run Peguy3D.bat (double clic).

 **Mac OS**

-Run PeguyEditor.app (double clic).</br>
+Run Peguy3D.app (double clic).</br>
-You can put PeguyEditor.app in your dock.
+You can put Peguy3D.app in your dock.

 **Linux**

-Run PeguyEditor in a terminal.
+Run Peguy3D in a terminal.

 ## How to use